- Lungworms in dogs: A comprehensive overview

 (C) https://www.stclaireastanimalhospital.ca/blog/lungworm-in-ontario-dogs

-Ways of transmission of lungworms in dogs
+Transmission routes of lungworms in dogs

 Direct contact with infected intermediate hosts – lungworms in dogs

-Ingestion of contaminated water or food - Lungworms in dogs
+Ingestion of contaminated water or food – lungworms in dogs

 Indirect transmission through prey animals – lungworms in dogs

-Dog-to-dog transmission - lungworms in dogs
+Transmission from dog to dog – lungworms in dogs

-Prevention measures for lungworms in dogs
+Preventive measures for lungworms in dogs

 To prevent the transmission of lungworms, some precautions should be taken:

-• Keep your garden clean and free of snails and other intermediate hosts.
+- Keep your garden clean and free of snails and other intermediate hosts.

-Can lungworms in dogs also be transmitted to humans?
+Are lungworms transmissible from dogs to humans?

 Symptoms of lungworms in dogs